VazkiiMods/Botania/CONTRIBUTING.md

 * Consider the patch workflow to help keep your changes small.
 If you hate GitHub's PR model like [some of the maintainers do](https://www.vincent-lee.net/blog/2022-02-28-github/), feel free to email patches to `~williewillus/violet-moon@lists.sr.ht`.
-See `git-send-email.io` to set up your Git environment for mailing patches.
+See https://git-send-email.io to set up your Git environment for mailing patches and https://git-rebase.io for help with the rebase-oriented workflow.
 * Please write descriptive commit messages with proper separation between the title and summary of the message.
 Do not write commit messages consisting only of "Fix #123", that means nothing to e.g. someone reading the logs offline without access to GitHub.